adbar/htmldate/README.rst

 Features
 --------

-Seamless extraction of the creation or modification date of web pages. *htmldate* provides following ways to date documents, based on HTML parsing and scraping functions and on robust date parsing:
+Seamless extraction of the creation or modification date of web pages: given a HTML document, *htmldate* provides following ways to date it, based on HTML parsing, scraping functions, and robust date parsing:

-1. Starting from the header of the page, it uses common patterns to identify date fields: ``link`` and ``meta`` elements, including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
+1. Starting from the header of the page, it uses common patterns to identify date fields (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
 2. If this is not successful, it scans the whole document looking for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)
-3. If no date cue could be found, it finally runs a series of heuristics on the content (text and markup).
+3. If no date cue could be found, it finally runs a series of heuristics on the content (text and markup):
+  * in "safe" mode, the HTML page is cleaned and precise expressions are searched for
+  * in the more opportunistic default setting, date expressions are collected and the best one is chosen based on a disambiguation algorithm

-The module takes the HTML document as input (string format) and returns a date if a valid cue could be found in the document.
+The module then returns a date if a valid cue could be found in the document.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

--  Should be compatible with all common versions of Python (see tests and coverage)
+-  Should be compatible with all common versions of Python 3 (see tests and coverage)
 -  Safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness
 -  Designed to be computationally efficient and is used in production on millions of documents
+-  Handles batch processing of a list of URLs

+The library currently focuses on texts in written English or German.

 Installation